 The bells of the church tower in Maehringen

 During the visit of Jackie Bergstrom in 2001 I discovered that Maehrigen has the oldest bells in the county of Tuebingen, originating from the 13th and 15th century and are therefore something very special.
 We can hear the same sound of the bells like or ancestors did.
 If you are interested how this impressed Jackie then please read the post about her visit.
-You can listen to the bells by clicking the link in the heading or the image itself.
+You can listen to the bells by clicking the volume icon (combined or seperately by bell).

 This bell emanates from the 15th century and was made by Hans Eger from Reutlingen.
 It is possible, that it was made around 1455 after the end of the hostilities with Hans v.
 Rechberg and some other Swabian Cities.
 During the hostilities Maehringen was under heavy attacks.